BUYERS GUIDE - WAGONS LARGE

 Developed in Brisbane by the Bus 4×4 R&D Division, the Granvia conversion comes standard with a 180mm suspension lift, via modified front and rear springs and dampers.

-The Toyota Granvia is a people mover, based on the 2019 HiAce van body and chassis, but with five-link coil-spring rear suspension replacing the HiAce’s leaf springs.
+The Toyota Granvia is a people mover, based on the post-2019 HiAce van body and chassis, but with five-link coil-spring rear suspension replacing the HiAce’s leaf springs.

-The Granvia is powered by Toyota’s less than wonderful 2.8-litre diesel four, with six-speed automatic transmission.
-The engine is infamous for attracting a class action lawsuit and we reckon the Granvia would have much more appeal if powered by the 3.5-litre V6 petrol/electric hybrid driveline from the Lexus RX450h.
+The Granvia is powered by Toyota’s 2.8-litre diesel four, with six-speed automatic transmission.
+Unfortunately, the 3.5-litre V6 petrol/electric hybrid driveline from the Lexus RX450h is not offered as an alternative.

 The Bus 4×4 conversion also includes centre and rear diff locks and wheel arch bullet mouldings.
 There are optional front protection rails, rock sliders and standard or upgraded wheels and tyres.

-The Bus 4×4 conversions preserves the Granvia’s 1500kg towing capacity rating.
+The Bus 4×4 conversion comes with a GVM upgrade to a very useful 3.8 tonnes and preserves the Granvia’s 1.5-tonne towing capacity rating.